UC Hospitality - Serial Box

 Testing

 Look in UC Hospitality.
-The Serial Box's status should show as Online.
-Use the Test XMLRPC commands, listed below to ensure check-in messages are sent to UC Hospitality.
+The Serial Box's status should be set to Online.
+Use the Test XMLRPC commands, listed below, to ensure check-in messages are sent to UC Hospitality.

 XMLRPC

-Psip communicates with UC Hospitality using a protocol called XMLRPC.
-More about this interface can be found using the below URL on any UC Hospitality system, swapping out the <ip> with the IP of the system.
+Psip communicates with UC Hospitality via the XML-RPC protocol.
+More about this interface can be found at the URL below on any UC Hospitality system, substituting <ip> with the system's IP address.
 All XMLRPC interfaces for all versions of UC Hospitality are the same.

 http://<ip>/phonesuite/xml-rpc.php?action=PMS

-Live logs of all XMLRPC calls can also be viewed from the command line interface with the below command.
+Live logs of all XMLRPC calls can also be viewed from the command line interface with the following command.

 ngrep -q -d any -W byline '' tcp port 8080